Menditect/documentation/docs/refguide/microflow-parameter-value.md

 ### Fill a Microflow Parameter List
 If a Microflow Parameter is a List instead of a single Object, it is possible to add multiple objects, thus filling the list.
 Use the "+ Another input teststep" to accomplish this.

-Note that it is possible to select different objects from previous teststeps or to select the same previous teststep multiple times.
+Note that it is not possible to select the same previous teststep multiple times.

 ### Include a Microflow Parameter Value as a Data Variation Item
 - In the Test Suite page, select the Microflow Teststep to view the Microflow Parameter Values for.